 The DIL represent initial charges which are spread over the lifetime of the savings contracts, and are recognised under IFRS on contracts where there is no actuarial reserves in order that there is no day 1 profit.
 Under Solvency II these charges are allowed for in the BEL.
-This gives risk to a valuation difference for the Group of £40m (2021: £26m) and £26m (2021: £18m) for LGAS.
+This gives rise to a valuation difference for the Group of £39m (2022: \pounds 40m) and \pounds 2m (2022: \pounds 27m) for LGAS.